 Why Does This Matter More Now Than Three Years Ago?

-Private lending volume grew +25.3% among the top 100 lenders in 2024, and the asset class now holds $2T AUM.
-Scale amplifies every inefficiency in a default workflow.
+Private lending volume grew 25.3% among the top 100 lenders in 2024, and the asset class now operates at institutional scale.
+That growth amplifies every inefficiency in a default workflow.
 A process that survived a 10-loan portfolio breaks at 50 loans — and at 100 loans, it becomes a regulatory examination target.

 Structured default workflows — including documented loss mitigation steps, compliant borrower communication, and clean servicing records — are now the baseline expectation from investors, note buyers, and regulators alike.
-Explore loss mitigation strategies for hard money loans and the role of AI and automation in default servicing compliance to see how operational infrastructure closes these cost gaps.
+Explore loss mitigation strategies for private lenders and how automation closes compliance gaps in default servicing to see how operational infrastructure addresses these cost vectors.

 How We Evaluated These Cost Categories

-Each cost category in this list meets two criteria: (1) it represents a documented, real-money drain on private lender economics, and (2) it is directly reduced by a structured, professionally managed default workflow.
-Figures cited are drawn from MBA SOSF 2024, ATTOM Q4 2024, J.D.
+Each cost category meets two criteria: it represents a documented, real-money drain on private lender economics, and it is directly reduced by a structured, professionally managed default workflow.
+Benchmarks cited draw from MBA SOSF 2024, ATTOM Q4 2024, J.D.
 Power 2025, and CA DRE August 2025 enforcement data.
 No invented case studies or unsourced projections appear in this analysis.
-The operational case (45-minute intake compressed to under 1 minute via automation) is drawn from NSC’s documented internal workflow data.
+The operational case (45-minute intake compressed to under one minute via automation) is drawn from NSC’s documented internal workflow data.

 Frequently Asked Questions